zkanda/pycon-2017-workshop-tdd/PROCESS.md

 Let's go to the view function for send_sms, it's time for unit test.

 Added the test and mocking for send_sms view

+5 Saving user input

+Lets create the table where the data would be viewed.

+Now we create a database called Messages

+Then create a unit test to create that model